Tony-gh123/multiple-polynomial-regression/readme.md

 b \leftarrow b - \alpha \frac{\partial J(w,b)}{\partial b}
 $$

-Each iteration updates all parameters via vectorized operations, making it efficient for large datasets.
+Each iteration updates all parameters simultaneously using these vectorized operations, which is computationally efficient even for large datasets.
 In practice, the learning rate 𝛼 is tuned experimentally, if it’s too large, the cost may diverge; if too small, convergence is slow.
-A good approach is to start small (e.g., 0.01) and monitor cost decay.
+A good approach is to start small (e.g., 0.001) and monitor cost decay.

 ### **Closed-Form Solution for Least Squares in Vectorized Form (Normal Equation)**